scratchspec/scratchspec.github.io/README.md

 #### Project

 A stage and optionally some sprites packaged together to do something.
+They can be loaded into a [runtime](#runtime) and executed.
+They can also be saved as [project files](#file-format).

 #### Runtime